 A few special touches added to your bridal emergency kit will not only make you feel super prepared, it will also look great in your wedding pics.

-It’s safe to say that tissues will be a wedding day essential for pretty much every bride.
-The whole day will be very emotional and the speeches are guaranteed to open the floodgates.
-However tissues aren’t the most glamorous thing to carry so swap for an elegant handkerchief like this one from The Hummingbird Card Company.
+It’s safe to say that tissues are a wedding day essential for pretty much every bride.
+However, tissues aren’t the most glamorous thing to carry so swap for an elegant handkerchief like this one.
+You can get it embroidered in a thread colour to match your wedding palette.

 Carry a miniature of your wedding perfume with you so you can have a quick spritz whenever you need.
-We love the fragrance of this classic Jo Malone spray.
+We love the fragrance of this classic Jo Malone spray which will get compliments from everyone you walk past.

 READ MORE: Top Tips for Choosing Your Wedding Perfume

 This cute mini mani kit from Ginger Rose covers all your essentials – scissors, nail file and tweezers.
-It will also look fab in your wedding photos!
+It's personalised with your name and will look fab in your wedding photos!

 8 Top Tips for Your Bride Survival Kit